yadnyeshkolte/cdac-java/mcqexams/d_4_9_2025/README.md

 c) Null 0
 d) Runtime error

 ## Q3.
-Which keyword in Java is used to call one constructor from another constructor in the same class?
+Which keyword in Java is used to call one constructor from another constructor in the same class? b
 a) super
 b) this
 c) new
 d) final

-## Q4.
+## Q4. a
 ```java
 class Demo {
     static int x = 10;